 The Kolbe Assessment

-Greg mentions that he’s taken the Kolbe Assessment three times over a 25-year period and that his score has not changed by a single point.
+Greg mentions that he’s taken the Kolbe Assessment three times over 25 years and that his score has not changed by a single point.
 Greg states that your conation, naturally taking action and solving problems, does not change.
-While your IQ and the way you interact with other people, socially, cognitively, and effectively can change as you mature, the way you instinctively problem-solve remains the same.
+While your IQ and how you interact with others socially, cognitively, and effectively can change as you mature, how you instinctively problem-solve remains the same.

 Through their career and college prep program, the Langstons help teenagers identify their Distinct Natural Abilities, abbreviated as DNA.